DINA-community/Matching-Agent/README.md

 ## Getting Started

-### Installation on Ubuntu
+The following steps are intended for setting up a development environment on Ubuntu.
+For production use refer to the [Production Docker setup](#production-docker-setup) section below.
+For other distributions or operating systems, you may need to adjust the instructions accordingly.

-1. Install [uv](https://docs.astral.sh/uv/), docker and docker compose in any way that suits you.
+1. Install [uv](https://docs.astral.sh/uv/), git, docker and docker compose in any way that suits you.
 2. Clone the repository.

 ```shell